WesleyGDucharme/software-developement-methods-course-projects/README.md

 Systematic methods for designing, coding, testing and documenting medium-sized programs.
 Tools and techniques to promote programming productivity and software quality.
 Topics include specifications, code review and inspection techniques, testing and   debugging methods and tools, file system navigation, scripting languages, software tools, environments, instrumenting and profiling and the fundamentals of software configuration management.

-The topics covered by this course will include:
+The topics covered by this course include:

   - Linux command-line basics with Bash
   - C programming language